-While you are waiting, you can play with the toys you brought or read a book.
+While you’re waiting, you can play with the toys you brought or read a book.

-When it is your turn, the nurse will call your name.
+When it’s your turn, the nurse will call your name.
 Your family can come, too.
 The nurse will measure how tall you are and how much you weigh.

 Checking Your Body

 - A thermometer measures how warm your body is.
-The thermometer goes under your tongue or armpit.
+The thermometer will swipe across your forehead and cheek.

 - A blood pressure cuff wraps around your upper arm.
 It gives a squeeze or hug and then lets go.
 It measures how fast or slow your blood is moving in your body.

-- A pulse oximeter is a clip or bandaid that goes on your finger.
+- A pulse oximeter is a sticker with a red light that goes on your finger.
 It measures how much air or oxygen is in your blood.